Oxfordshire Railway Society,

 Film Show (with seasonal refreshments) which has been presented for many

-years by independent film maker Alan Willmott of Windjammer Films, himself
+years by the independent film maker Alan Wilmott of Windjammer Films,

 We meet in a comfortable room at 7.30pm at the Seacourt Day Centre, Seacourt